JohnnyErnest/LexerParser/README.md

 - Unit Testing
 - Nuget Packaging
-- Variable name capture support in EBNF, this is currently available in JSON with "varName" on sections you want to name, it means I would need to make more extensions to  Extended BNF.
+- Variable name capture support in EBNF, this is currently available in JSON with "varName" on sections you want to name, it means I would need to make more extensions to  Extended BNF, which, if anything, is a mild source of humor.

 **Output of Example Usage**: